hail2u/node-csswring/README.md

 MINIFICATIONS
 -------------

-CSSWring doesn't remove only white spaces or comments, but also remove an unnecessary parts of CSS.
+CSSWring doesn’t remove only white spaces or comments, but also remove an unnecessary parts of CSS.
 See [minification details][4] in our GitHub Wiki.